Spectroscopic Techniques in Chemistry

 Spectrometers

 Spectrometers are the primary instruments used in spectroscopic techniques.
-They consist of a light source, a sample compartment, a monochromator, and a detector.
-The light source emits a beam of electromagnetic radiation, which is then passed through the sample.
-The monochromator selects a specific wavelength of radiation, and the detector measures the intensity of the transmitted or absorbed radiation.
+They typically consist of a light source, a sample compartment, a monochromator (to select a specific wavelength), and a detector to measure the intensity of the transmitted or absorbed radiation.

 Types of Spectroscopic Techniques